KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 Every ratio between these poles is structurally permitted within the Tumbling Multiverse.
 No expression ratio is excluded by the dimensional lattice.
 There is no privileged expression — only local conditions.

+> **Note on Balance and Equilibrium:**
+> In this spectrum, **balanced** refers only to a co-expressive ratio in which neither the Aionic Tree nor the Khaonic Tree prevails.
+>
+> It should not be read as final stability, perfect stillness, or the lived balance of a moving system.
+A moving system may remain upright through continual adjustment, but that is **dynamic stabilization**, not strict equilibrium.
+>
+> In later \( \chi \)-formalism, exact equilibrium is treated as a fragile limit condition rather than a permanent state.
+Expression remains lawful only insofar as orientation continues to be enacted.
+>
+> Thus, **balance** in SP02 names a possible expression-ratio condition, not the cessation of motion.

 ### 3.3 Structural Implications

 The Tumbling Multiverse is not a collection of parallel copies.
 Within the multiversal framework, each universe: